 Who said Christmas cookies had to be sweet?
 How about a cookie of the savory sort?
-Growing up my mom and us girls aways made an assortment of cookies at the holidays, but one tasty morsel my mom always made that wasn’t your traditional sweet cookie was this cheese bud recipe.
+Growing up my mom and us girls aways made an assortment of cookies at the holidays, but one tasty morsel my mom would sometimes make, that wasn’t your traditional sweet cookie, was this cheese bud recipe.

 Not only are these little cheesy bites of goodness perfect for gifts they are the perfect nibble for parties and to have on hand for unexpected guests.
 They can be kept in an airtight container for up to a week or in the freezer for a month, so easy to keep on hand and place on a plate with a little bowl of mixed nuts Voila!
 Nibbles are served!

 - 4 ounces extra sharp white cheddar cheese, grated (approximately 1 cup)

 - 1/2 cup unsalted butter, cold and cut into chunks

 - 1 cup cake flour all purpose flour can be used if you don't have cake flour on hand

 - 1 egg white whisked till frothy, but no peaks